rajeshdaruru/100DaysOfML/README.md

 Using Artificial Neural networks, we can find complex non-lineral relationships between the input and output.
 We could create a model and patterns can be found in the data.
 So ANNs are in a way non-lineral statistical modeling paradigm.
 In this context we can see deep learning as a technique where we have two or more than layers in the neural network.

+Thougths: Its good to know about general terms and definitions in ML/AI.